SergeoLacruz/inventree-zebra-plugin/README.md

 {% endautoescape %}
 ```

-Autoescape must be off in that case.
+Autoescape must be off.
 We do not need &quot and similar escapes here.
 Context variables can be used as usual.

-!!! warning "Linitation"
+!!! warning "Limitation"
-    ZPL commands starting with backslash like \& cannot be used so far.
+    ZPL commands starting with backslash like \\& cannot be used so far.

 ### Preview
-The printer driver allows an output device called preview.
+The printer driver allows an output device called "preview".
 If this is selected
 the ZPL code is sent to the API of labelary.com.
 The API sends back pdf data
 which is displayed in a new browser window.
 This is helpful while writing ZPL
 templates but works with HTML templates too.
 Please be careful and do not send